-The National Climate Action Plan has ambitious targets for the uptake of electric vehicles (EVs), with a target of having 945,000EVs on the road by 2030, including 840,000 cars, 95,000 light commercial vehicles, 3500 Low Emitting Trucks, 1500 Electric Buses and an electrified rail network.
+The National Climate Action Plan has ambitious targets for the uptake of electric vehicles (EVs), with a target of having 935,600 EVs on the road by 2030, including 840,000 cars, 95,000 light commercial vehicles and 600 low-emission buses (i.e. not diesel only).
 This means approximately one-third of all vehicles sold during the decade need to be Battery Electric Vehicles (BEVs) or Plug-in Hybrid Electric Vehicles (PHEVs).
-To support this target, the four Dublin Local Authorities in conjunction with the Climate Action Regional Office (CARO) and Smart Dublin have produced an overarching EV charging strategy which addresses on street charging infrastructure for the Dublin region.
-Electric vehicle policies and objectives are addressed in more detail in Chapter 7: Sustainable Movement.
+To support this target, the four Dublin Local Authorities in conjunction with the Climate Action Regional Office (CARO) and Smart Dublin are producing an overarching EV charging strategy which will address on street charging infrastructure for the Dublin region.
+Electric vehicle policies and objectives are addressed in more detail in Chapter 7 Sustainable Movement.